Baked Cheese Ravioli with Meat Sauce

 Pimento Cheese Spread

 I made a big batch of super-tasty roasted tomato soup the other day.
 I think it’s pretty much law that you must have a grilled cheese sandwich with a bowl of tomato soup.
 But, if you know me, I had to do things just a bit different.
 So, I decided to make pimento cheese.
-I’ve made pimento cheese grilled cheese sandwiches before, and I loved them, so to change things up I made pimento cheese bread sticks.
+I’ve made pimento cheese grilled cheese sandwiches before.
+And I loved them.
+But to change things up I made pimento cheese bread sticks.
 I just took a great creamy pimento cheese mixture and spread it over toasted ciabatta bread.
-Under the broiler for a bit and then… fantasticness!
+Under the broiler for a bit and then… fantastic-ness!

 Pimento Cheese Spread